TalhaBruh/Comment-hunter-Reddit-Marketing-tool/README.md

 2. Clone this project and cd into it:

    ```
-   git clone git@github.com:MehmetMHY/insightred.git
+   git clone git@github.com:TalhaBruh/RedditCommentHunter.git
-   cd insightred
+   cd RedditCommentHunter
    ```

 3. For this tool, you will need to get these API keys:

    - Reddit API Keys:
      - Why?
-This is used to scrape data from Reddit
-     - How?
-Watch this [video](https://www.youtube.com/watch?v=FdjVoOf9HN4) from timestamps 00:00 to 03:05.
-You will also need to grab your Reddit account's username and password.
+This is used to scrape data from Reddit -You will also need to grab your Reddit account's username and password.
    - OpenAI API Key
      - Why?
 To use the GPT-4 LLM model.
 This can be changed in the config file but by default we use the GPT-4 model.
      - How?
 Go to [OpenAI's API Page](https://openai.com/blog/openai-api) to setup your account.
 After this, setup billing for the API by going to this link: https://platform.openai.com/account/billing/overview.
 With billing setup, create & get the API key from this link: https://platform.openai.com/account/api-keys.